classicfoo/notething/README.md

 X Ctrl+Shift+Home not working
 X Shift+tab does not work on single lines
 T Highlighter actions does not undo
-T After accidently captialising every word on a line, can't undo
+T After accidently captialising every word on a line, can't undo.

 # Study